syranez/.bash/README.md

 1. Bash prompt
     1.Shows the current branch if cwѕ is versionized by git.
     1.Shows the status of the last invoked command.
+1. You will never overwrite an existing file with the > operator.

 ## Dependencys